 A single page of anything that can be described as philatelic such as stamps or postal history..
 The competition will be judged by the members who are present.
-There is no trophy or any other prize for this competition.
+The winner will be presented with the Colin Grove Salver.

 With the exception of the Charter Cup and the President's Cup all competitions will be judged by the members on the basis of quality of presentation and interest.
 They should award five points for the best entry, three points for the second best, and one point for the third best.
 A competitor cannot judge his or her entry.

 When judging an entry in the Presidents’ Cup the president should use the following marking schedule which should also be seen as guidelines for members when judging -